 Discover the Baroque Olomouc

-Olomouc old town is magical.
+Olomouc’s old town is magical.
 Everywhere you look at you see beautiful buildings, churches, huge fountains and impressive columns.
 Olomouc is opulent!
-Many people dare to say that it’s a mini Prague, we can’t compare the two cities, but both are definitely worth visiting.
+Many people dare to say that it’s a mini Prague with a baroque touch, we can’t compare the two cities, but both are definitely worth visiting.

 There are 7 fountains around Olomouc, 6 Baroque style ones and a modern one, we visited all of them while walking around.
 Between a fountain and another we stopped by some of the most famous churches in Olomouc, our favorite ones are St. Michael’s Church, Church of the Virgin Mary of Snow and Church of St. Maurice.
 Olomouc is the religious capital of Moravia and that’s why the city has so many churches and religious sites.